ALP

 Operational guidance

-Rooms are a multi-party extension to ALP, layered on top of the core link methods.
-A room is a shared transcript with a stable group key; every member can post, every member can read.
-The member that creates the room is the hub and holds the authoritative transcript and key state.
+A workgroup is a multi-party extension to ALP, layered on top of the core link methods.
+It is a shared transcript with a stable group key for a set of alpis collaborating on something — every member can post, every member can read.
+The member that creates the workgroup is the hub and holds the authoritative transcript and key state.
+"Workgroup" over "room" is deliberate: the primary inhabitant is an autonomous agent, not a human in a chat.

 Methods